digitalocean/digitalocean-cloud-controller-manager/README.md

 In the future, `--cloud-provider=external` will be the default.
 Learn more about the future of cloud providers in Kubernetes [here](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/cloud-provider/cloud-provider-refactoring.md).

-### Kubernetes node names must match the droplet name
+### Kubernetes node names must match the droplet name, private ipv4 ip or public ipv4 ip
 By default, the kubelet will name nodes based on the node's hostname.
 On DigitalOcean, node hostnames are set based on the name of the droplet.
 If you decide to override the hostname on kubelets with `--hostname-override`, this will also override the node name in Kubernetes.
-It is important that the node name on Kubernetes matches the droplet name, otherwise cloud controller manager cannot find the corresponding droplet to nodes.
+It is important that the node name on Kubernetes matches either the droplet name, private ipv4 ip or the public ipv4 ip, otherwise cloud controller manager cannot find the corresponding droplet to nodes.

 When setting the droplet host name as the node name (which is the default), Kubernetes will try to reach the node using its host name.
 However, this won't work since host names aren't resovable on DO.
 For example, when you run `kubectl logs` you will get an error like so: